Favorite PeopleNo people favorites added

 13 of 13 episodes seen

-Yet another BS is the artwork itself.
+Yet another problem is the artwork itself.
 Not only the budget is rather low but the character designs are generic and the only thing that stands out is the fan service.
 Yes, you have demons from hell killing screaming people being less eye-catchy than some random cleavage shots.
-The main heroine has a huge rack, the videogame has a cosplay mascot girl and the secret organization is run by a half naked slut.
-JUST BECAUSE!
-Well if that is the case, then the anime should instead be called Drooling Saliver 2DEEP4U!!!
+The main heroine has a huge rack, the videogame has a cosplay mascot girl and the secret organization is run by a half naked girl.
+Just because.

 Meh, what a waste of funds.
-Atlus, go adapt Persona 2 and make sure to include Hitler. read more
+Atlus, go adapt Persona 2. read more

 12 of 12 episodes seen